marcdotson/counting-cockroaches/Code/mrp/Case-Study--McKenna--.md

 Case Study (McKenna)
 ================
-McKenna Weech
+McKenna Weech, Hannah Thompson
 3/10/2020

 Multi-level regression and post-stratification helps to infer treatment size for a whole population from a non-representative sample.
 Using population knowledge sample are classified into cells based off of chosen classification variables.
-Hierarchical Bayesian models are used to infer(?) treatment within cells and population knowlege is used to weight each cell according to their prevalence within the total population.
+Hierarchical Bayesian models are used to infer(?) treatment within cells and population knowledge is used to weight each cell according to their prevalence within the total population.

 ## Data

-Categorical classification variables are chosen and cell are assigned baised off of category classification.
+Categorical classification variables are chosen and cell are assigned based off of category classification.
 For example, if one variable is gender consisting of two categories (male and other) and one variable is age consisting of two categories (0-50 and 50-100) then there would be four cells: male 0-50, male 50-100, other 0-50, and other 50-100.

-In this case study there are five classification variables choosen: age, income, ethnicity, gender, and state.
+In this case study there are five classification variables chosen: age, income, ethnicity, gender, and state.
 Each variable is transformed into categorical variables with age having seven categories, income having three, ethnicity having three, gender having two, and state have 50